Anilove-23/unidirectional-threat-detector/xgboost_train/README.md

 2. **Ingest:** Parses the incoming JSON `FlowObject` payload.
 3. **Feature Extraction:** Calls `extract_flow_features` to map the `FlowObject` properties (like `bytes_in`, `duration_s`, and the `packet_sizes` array) into the exact 60 CICIDS column headers the XGBoost model expects.
 4. **Scoring:** Passes the features to Model A. If a `dns_meta` block is present with a `query_name`, it also passes the domain to Model B.
-5. **Output:** Prints the resulting human-readable probability dictionaries in real-time.
+5. **Output (Console):** Prints the resulting human-readable probability dictionaries in real-time to the terminal.
+6. **Output (Disk):** Appends the scored results to `xgboost_train/results/live_inference.jsonl`.
+This file acts as a persistent log of all detections that you can review after a simulation runs.

 ---